zackify/passwordless/readme.md

 Next:

 - make high level functions for each step in the process, try adding express and see how it looks
+- offer node library with built in verify function of the resulting login jwt token, show manual way to implement in your own language